 Getting PR is not easy, however.
 You have to build relationships with journalists, create a story or a news angle that meets the requirements of key publications and write an effective press release.

-For new enterprises, PR is especially useful.
-The media is usually well disposed towards a new venture so you should make the most of this PR opportunity to spread the word about your business while you've got a good story to tell.
-However, PR is a long-term strategy and getting good press takes time.
+PR is especially useful for start-ups; the media is usually well disposed towards a new venture so you should make the most of this PR opportunity.